Wildflowers of Shark Bay

 Parakeelya (Calandrinia sp.)

 Shark Bay boasts a dazzling array of wildflowers.
-The best shows occur from July to September, when hundreds of species burst into bloom.
-They include pink parakeelya and tar vine; yellow geleznowia and featherflower; white pussytail, mulla-mulla and pigface; and red grevillea and clawflower.
+The best shows occur from July to September and include pink parakeelya and tar vine; yellow geleznowia and featherflower; white pussytail, mulla-mulla and pigface; and red grevillea and clawflower.
 Along with blue and purple halgania, camel bush and climbing fringe lily, they put on a stunning display in the spring.

 Shark Bay’s wildflowers attract admirers from all over the world.
 One early visitor was English explorer William Dampier, who collected plants from the region in 1699.
 He wrote: “The blossoms … were of several colours, as red, white, yellow, etc., but mostly blue; and these generally smelt very sweet and fragrant … and for the most part unlike any I had seen elsewhere.”